 Any student who is interested in Applied Mathematics has to look into University of California - Berkeley.
 Soon after graduation, applied math students typically make around $64,732 in their early careers.
 Placed in Berkeley, California, this institution is a logical option for students who enjoy the thrill of a popular city.

 About 87.0% of UC Berkeley applicants send their SAT scores, which average about 1,370.You may want to invest in an ACT preparation class prior to taking the exam since the average ACT score is 32.
-Want to learn a little more about University of California - Berkeley's campus?
-Take a virtual tour.
+Go on a virtual tour to know more about UC Berkeley.

 Every student who is interested in Applied Mathematics has to look into University of Southern California.
 Soon after graduating, applied math students typically earn an average of $59,259 in the first five years of their career.
 Located in Los Angeles, California, this university is best for individuals who blossom in an urban setting.